srky420/cs50-fp-bootstrap/readme.md

 ### Configuring Flask App

+- Creating templates folder to hold html templates and static folder to hold styling and scripting files

 - Configure flask app with the help of flask docs [here](https://flask.palletsprojects.com/en/2.2.x/quickstart/)

 ### Contacting API

-- Retreives API KEY from environment variable using
+- Retreiving API KEY from environment variable using

         os.environ.get("API_KEY")

-- Creates appropriate url for specific requests using TMDb instructions and API KEY
+- Created an appropriate url for specific requests using TMDb instructions and API KEY
 - Requests the url using

         url = f"https://"
         response = requests.get(url)

-- Checks for errors using try-except
+- Checking for errors using try-except
-- Parses response using
+- Parsing response using json()

         response = response.json()